 The bathroom receives a lot of attention when home safety for seniors is discussed (see our article on Bathroom Safety for Seniors); however, bedroom safety for the older adult should also be discussed as the bedroom is another common place for falls.

 - Frequent urination at night is also a safety concern.
-If getting up to go to the bathroom or frequent urination at night is common and the person in your care has difficulty safely walking, then using a bedside commode or urinal should be considered to minimize the risk of falling when walking to the bathroom.
+If the person in your care is getting up to go to the bathroom frequently throughout the night and has difficulty walking or is unsteady, consider using a bedside commode or urinal.
 If using a commode, ensure the toilet paper and hand sanitizer are within reach.
-The commode should be placed close to the bed to minimize walking.
-If incontinence is a concern then the senior in your care could also wear incontinence garments so they have a backup if they do not make it to the bathroom.
-It is also important they discuss their incontinence issues with their health care providers, or consider seeing a pelvic floor physiotherapist.
+The commode should be placed close to the bed to minimize both walking and the risk of falling.
+If incontinence is a concern then the senior in your care could also wear incontinence garments so they have a backup if they do not make it to the bathroom or commode in time.
+It is also important that they discuss their incontinence with their health care provider(s).They may also want to consider seeing a pelvic floor physiotherapist.

 - It is important that the older adult in your care does not get up from a reclined position too quickly.
 This may cause them to become dizzy or unsteady.
-When changing positions the care recipient should sit on the side of their bed for a few minutes before standing.
+When changing positions, the care recipient should sit on the side of the bed for a few minutes before standing.
 They should pump their ankles 10 times.
 Then they can stand, pause for the count of 10, and take a deep slow breath before they take a step.

 - Keep items stored in closets and dressers within reach.

-- Ensure that needed items on night tables are within reach.
+- Ensure that items on night tables are within reach.
 There should be an easy to reach/access lamp as well.
 Some lamps light up with touch or sound and could be a good option for the older adult in your care.

 See also, our Elizz blog article on Home Safety Checklist for Seniors and Caregivers.

 At Elizz, we provide caregiver support for you and home care services for those who depend on you.
-Elizz is a Canadian company powered by Saint Elizabeth, a national not-for-profit health care organizatoin that has been caring for Canadians since 1908.
+Elizz is a Canadian company powered by Saint Elizabeth, a national not-for-profit health care organization that has been caring for Canadians since 1908.